arturmuller/stringcaster/README.md

-# stringcaster
+# Stringcaster

 [![npm](https://img.shields.io/npm/v/stringcaster.svg)](https://www.npmjs.com/package/stringcaster)

-> Covert env strings to booleans, numbers, arrays, and objects.

-In JavaScript land, there are many places in which you can only be given strings, but what is need is all kinds of types.
-Environment variables and command line arguments are two common cases.
+Stringcaster is a focused, light-weight, tested, zero-dependency lib that lets you cast strings into any kind of JavaScript primitive type.

+## The Problem

+There are many places in JavaScript land where you'll only ever be given strings as input: environment variables, command-line arguments, cookies, and many others.

-For example, if you set an env variable `MINIFY=false` and try to check it using `if (process.env.MINIFY) { ...some logic }`, then "...some logic" will actually be executed as non-empty strings are truthy.
+Imagine that you have a script that enables a feature based on an env variable.
+A correct-looking check like this: `if (process.env.ENABLE_BUBBLES) { ...some logic }` will actually not fail when the script is run with `ENABLE_BUBBLES=false`, because env vars are strings and non-empty strings in JavaScript are truthy.
+Ugh.

-The quick solution is to write checks like `process.env.MINIFY === "true"` everywhere, but as you get more vars and more var "types", these ad-hoc solutions become tedious, unclear, and error-prone.
+The quick solution is to write more careful checks like so `process.env.ENABLE_BUBBLES === "true"`, but as you get more vars, more var "types", and a bigger team, these ad-hoc solutions become tedious, unclear, and error-prone.

-`stringcaster` provides several helpers to make sure you never have to worry about this again.

-- [`toBoolean`](#toBoolean), [`toNumber`](#toNumber), [`toArray`](#toArray), [`toObject`](#toObject) convert vars one at a time.
-- [`conform`](#conform) takes an object and applies transformations based on a provided schema.

-Conversion functions always return the right type.
-That way, you can safely call methods without worrying about getting that `Uncaught Type Error: undefined is not a function` fun.
+Stringcaster solves this by providing a clean API for casting strings to any kind of JavaScript primitive type without hassle.
+It works.
+It's tested.
+No more bubbles!

 ## Install